Mataatua, Te Aratāwhao and Hīnakipākau-o-te-rupe

 - Tauira, with Mōtataumaitawhiti as captain, landed at Te Kaha in eastern Bay of Plenty.
 From this canoe came the ancestors of Panenehu and Te Whānau-a-Apanui.

 - Tūwhenua, captained by Tamatea-mai-tawhiti, is another Bay of Plenty canoe.

-Tāwhirirangi was the canoe of Ngāhue, who is said to have landed in the Bay of Plenty and then explored much of New Zealand.
-According to the tradition Ngāhue discovered greenstone and the moa in the South Island and returned to Hawaiki with greenstone adzes, which were used to construct several other well-known canoes.
+Tāwhirirangi was the canoe of Ngāhue, who is said to have landed in Bay of Plenty and then explored much of New Zealand.
+According to the tradition, Ngāhue discovered greenstone and the moa in the South Island and returned to Hawaiki with greenstone adzes, which were used to construct several other well-known canoes.